practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 $
 ```

-Irony: you can only copy and paste such content of the virtual machine (with simple means) **after** you have installed the Guest Additions :wink:
+You can only copy and paste such content of the virtual machine (with simple means) **after** you have installed the Guest Additions :wink:

 In the opened terminal shell, run this script as root user: _$ sudo ./VBoxLinuxAdditions.run_